Garfield on the Town

 Garfield on the Town is a 1983 animated television special, directed by Phil Roman and based on the Garfield comic strip by Jim Davis.
 It once again starred Lorenzo Music as the voice of Garfield (who also co-wrote the special with Davis), and also featured the voices of Thom Huge, Gregg Berger and Julie Payne.

-The special was first broadcast October 28, 1983 on CBS.
+The special was first broadcast on October 28, 1983, on CBS.
 It won the Primetime Emmy Award for Outstanding Animated Program and has been released on LaserDisc and DVD.

 This is the second of twelve Garfield television specials made between 1982 and 1991.